 The Institute for Free Speech’s First Amendment Fellowship allows recent law school graduates, judicial clerks, and mid-career attorneys the chance to gain practical experience litigating constitutional challenges.
 Fellows will work alongside the Institute’s attorneys to tackle all aspects of trial and appellate practice in cases challenging restrictions on Americans’ rights to freely speak, publish, assemble, and petition.

-Fellowships are for one year, typically beginning each summer, and are intended to prepare attorneys for careers in constitutional advocacy.
+Fellowships are for one year, typically beginning each August or September, and are intended to prepare attorneys for careers in constitutional advocacy.
 The fellowship is excellent preparation for a judicial clerkship, a career change, a public interest litigation career, academia, or private practice.
 It can also lead to a permanent position at the Institute for Free Speech.

-Fellows are expected to work full time in our Alexandria, VA office, but other arrangements may be available to especially outstanding candidates.
+Fellows are expected to work full time in our Washington, D.C. office, but other arrangements may be available to especially outstanding candidates.

 A competitive salary and benefits will be provided.
 Our comprehensive benefits package includes an excellent health insurance plan, dental insurance, vision care, health savings account, 16 days of paid office holidays, paid time off, paid parental leave, long-term disability insurance, commuting benefits (for those working in our Washington, D.C. office), and a 401(k) with low-cost funds and an employer match.

 Applicants should submit a cover letter, resume, law school transcript, contact information for three professional and/or character references, and a writing sample in one combined PDF file to firstname.lastname@example.org.
 Applications will be reviewed on a rolling basis for fellows seeking a position in the 2024-25 term.